department-of-veterans-affairs/va.gov-team/products/cms-integration/transformation-process.md

 `src/site/stages/build/process-cms-exports/schemas/transformed/` to ensure
 nothing unexpected happened during transformation.

-These schemas are also **useful for debugging** what&rsquo;s going on in the templates (see below).
-If you know what content model you&rsquo;re working with in a given template, you can look at the schema to see what data you have access to and what shape it takes.
+These schemas are also **useful for debugging** what's going on in the templates (see below).
+If you know what content model you're working with in a given template, you can look at the schema to see what data you have access to and what shape it takes.